 EGP Cut Status

-CURRENT EGP CUT STATUS: CLOSED as of December 7th, 2025
+CURRENT EGP CUT STATUS: OPEN as of March 19th, 2026

 KEY DATES:

-CUT CLOSED: December 7th, 2025
+CUT CLOSED: TBD

-TIDAL EXCHANGE: 0 days
+TIDAL EXCHANGE: TBD

-EGP Elevation DATA as of 1/8/26 (click on arrow)
+EGP Elevation DATA as of 3/23/26 (click on arrow)

-▶Edgartown Great Pond Elevation
+►Edgartown Great Pond Elevation

-Figure 1: Readout of Edgartown Great Pond elevation data relative to NAVD88 from December 4th 2025 to January 8th 2026.
-Blue line representing elevation and black line representing water temperature.
-The pond’s latest elevation (on 1/8/26) was recorded at 3.53 feet above local mean sea level.
+Figure 2: Readout of Edgartown Great Pond elevation data relative to NAVD88 from January 15th 2026 to March 17th 2026.
+The pond’s latest elevation (on 3/17/26) was recorded at 4.84 feet above local mean sea level.

 Explore Past EGP Cut Data & More! (click on the arrow)

-▶June 2025 Cut
+►June 2025 Cut

 Figure 1: This graph illustrates the elevation relative to NAVD88 of Edgartown Great Pond from 6/9/25 (day the pond was cut) to 6/18/25 (two days after the cut closed).
 It appears the cut closed sometime on Monday 6/16 around 11 AM; this would entail a 7- day opening.